BrandonPCollins/my-project-4/README.md

 ### User Profiles and Social Connectivity
 Users can create personalized profiles, adding a bio, profile picture, and links to their other social media accounts.
 This information is prominently displayed under each user's posts, fostering connections not only within the Gamesworld community but also across other social media platforms.

+### Post Categorisation
+The ability to both categorise posts and search through others' posts via their category lets the user customise their viewing experience and filter what posts they wish to see and engage with.

 ### Content Creation and Management
 Gamesworld empowers users with CRUD (Create, Read, Update, Delete) functionality.
 Users can effortlessly create new posts, incorporating body text, titles, and optional header images.
 The ability to edit and delete posts provides users with complete control over their contributions to the site.